 Otherwise, you may find yourself flooded with alerts.

-I don’t know about you, but I am a pretty busy entrepreneur trying to run an empire here – most of us won’t have time to read through hundreds of alerts!
+We’re all busy entrepreneurs trying to run an empire here – most of us won’t have time to read through hundreds of alerts!

 Set Google Alerts only for more specific keywords you really want to be alerted for.